somleng/somleng-scfm/docs/DEPLOYMENT.md

 ### Create a new worker environment

-Create a worker environment for processing background jobs such as queuing remote calls, fetching remote calls and running batch operations.
+Create a worker environment(s) for processing background jobs such as queuing remote calls, fetching remote calls and running batch operations.

 Launch a new worker environment using the ruby (Puma) platform.
 When prompted for the VPC, enter the VPC you created above.
 When prompted for EC2 subnets, enter the *private* subnets (separated by a comma for both availability zones).
 Enter the same for your ELB subnets (note there is no ELB for Worker environments so this setting will be ignored).

-$ eb create somleng-scfm-worker1 --vpc --tier worker -i t2.nano --envvars DATABASE_URL=postgres://dbuser:dbpassword@dbendpoint:dbport/db_name,SECRET_KEY_BASE=same-as-above,RAILS_MAX_THREADS=32 --profile <profile-name>
+$ eb create somleng-scfm-worker1 --vpc --tier worker -i t2.nano --envvars DATABASE_URL=postgres://dbuser:dbpassword@dbendpoint:dbport/db_name,SECRET_KEY_BASE=same-as-above,RAILS_MAX_THREADS=32,PROCESS_ACTIVE_ELASTIC_JOBS=true,AWS_REGION=aws-region-id,ACTIVE_JOB_ADAPTER=active_elastic_job --profile <profile-name>

+You can optionally repeat this step if you want to create separate workers for separate jobs.

 #### Environment Variables